Doctor insights on:

 It all depends: On you and the person who died.
 Some people consider 50 or 60 old and some consider it old.
 I know one person who died at 70 and everyone thought she was so young and vibrant.
 Another person was considered old and to have lived a long life at 50, since she accomplished so much and coped with many medical problems for years.
 It very general terms we could say that under 40 is young and over 60 old. ...Read more

 Low risk: Your risk for having cancer is very low.
 You can help your cause by doing the following: Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
-Do not use tobacco, alcohol, weed or street drugs in any form. ...Read more
+Do not use tobacco or alcohol in any form. ...Read more